2010 Monaco Grand Prix: Post-race

 The stewards, including champion Damon Hill, held an enquiry after the race, and gave Schumacher a 20-second penalty for illegally passing Alonso, demoting him to 12th position.
 Mercedes announced its intention to appeal against the decision, although the penalty cannot be rescinded as it is classed as a drive-through penalty, a type of penalty which is not open to appeal.
 The team later chose not to pursue an appeal after the FIA agreed to hold talks on the subject of the safety car rules.
 The FIA later admitted that the rules suffered from a "lack of clarity" and sought to change the rules in order to clarify the regulations and make it easier for teams to understand exactly what was required of them in such a scenario.

 The safety car rule in Formula One is unique compared to other sanctioning bodies of motorsport in regards to last-lap yellow chequer finishes.
 Most sanctioning bodies require the safety car to lead the leader across the finish line on the final lap in case of a yellow chequer.
 In Formula One, the safety car does not lead the leader across the finish line on the last lap.

+Webber's victory meant that he was the first Australian to win the Monaco Grand Prix since Jack Brabham in 1959.
+Webber also took the lead in the championship on seventy-eight points, the same amount as his team-mate Sebastian Vettel (however, with two wins so far during the season to Vettel's one, Webber was still classified as sole championship leader).
+Alonso's sixth-place finish saw him dropping down to third in the standings, just ahead of the non-finishing Button.
+Red Bull's one-two finish also meant that they leap-frogged Ferrari in the constructors' standings, establishing a twenty-two point lead.
+Combined with Button's retirement, Lewis Hamilton's fifth place meant that McLaren fell from first to third overall.